December 28, 2020

 the likable Art Baker.
 His Luger is the assumed murder weapon with his vintage beaver coat figuring into the evidence.
 However illogical, the small town wants to ignore the past incident.

 O’Keefe gets little cooperation from William Bendix, the county sheriff, who also owns a Lugar.
+Unlike the posters of the period, he is about as violent as Jed Clampet.
 The two pros have witty chemistry from their first meeting.
 The sheriff’s cryptic behavior does not endear him to the investigator initially.
-Bendix tries to change the suicide subject more than once suggesting twice he abandon cigarettes and switch to a pipe.
-His preferred habitual mode.
+Bendix tries to change the suicide subject more than once suggesting twice he abandon cigarettes and switch to a pipe, his preferred habitual mode.
 O’Keefe says it is okay—

 he owns stock in a cigarette company.
 The sheriff knows the truth will eventually unravel but he is not keen on helping the investigator.